 magazines have featured John's work in myriad issues.
 A complete listing of citations may be found in the Model Railroad Publication Index

 .
 Both publishers also offer reprints of many of their back issues.

 The Book: Model Railroading with John Allen

 Kalmbach published Linn Westcott's famous work Model Railroading with John Allen, known to fans of the Gorre and Daphetid as simply "The Book."
 It is long out-of-print, but can usually be found on EBay.
 There were three soft-cover printings (1981, 1982, and 1989) and one hard-cover edition, all identical in content.

-The good news is that "The Book" has been re-issued in an expanded edition
+"The Book" has been re-issued in an expanded edition